FeatherAndScale/LocalSettings/README.md

 ### Usage
 `Settings` is a Property of the static `LocalSettings` class.
-It is populated with settings immediately before the Property is accessed.
+It is populated with settings before the Property is accessed.
 You can refresh the settings at anytime by calling the `Refresh` method.
 This will reload settings from the settings file and Environment Vars, but does not currently refresh keys and values from the Application's web.config or app.config file.